-- 8.1 When marking coursework, teachers must pay close attention to the requirements of the specification.
+8.1 When marking coursework, teachers must pay close attention to the requirements of the specification.
 Teachers should note that it is their responsibility to award marks for coursework in accordance with the marking criteria detailed in the awarding body's specification and subject-specific associated documents.
 Teachers must show clearly how the marks have been awarded in relation to these marking criteria.
-The centre's marks must reflect the relative attainment of all the candidates. - 8.2 Centres must make every effort to avoid situations where a candidate is assessed by a person who has a close personal relationship with the candidate, for example, members of their family (which includes step-family, foster family and similar close relationships) or close friends and their immediate family (e.g son/daughter).
+The centre's marks must reflect the relative attainment of all the candidates.